-Our analysis of NCC case files found that carers identified as at higher risk were more likely to have 'contingency support' such as respite, and this would appear to be effective in sustaining caring.
+Our analysis of the Council case files found that carers identified as at higher risk were more likely to have 'contingency support' such as respite, and this would appear to be effective in sustaining caring.
 Without the input of carers, the need for more costly packages of support (including 24 hour care) would be greater for those people whose carers had contingency support, than for those who did not.

-If contingency support for the cared for person is the key intervention that can help in supporting carers at high risk, it is inappropriate to expect that the level and type of support offered by Carers Matter Norfolk could or should reduce the demands and costs likely to fall on adult social care.
-Perversely, good support from Carers Matter Norfolk could increase the demands on social care, not least because of their role in identifying unmet need through carer contact and referring the cared for person to NCC for Care Act assessment and support.
+If contingency support for the cared for person is the key intervention that can help in supporting carers at high risk, it is inappropriate to expect that the level and type of support offered by the Service could or should reduce the demands and costs likely to fall on adult social care.
+Perversely, good carer service could increase the demands on social care, not least because of their role in identifying unmet need through carer contact and referring the cared for person to the Council for Care Act assessment and support.
 We found evidence of such referrals in the course of our evaluation and have commented on them in the report.

-As we have indicated throughout the analysis, there are many positive outcomes of the Carers Matter Norfolk service, and we would particularly highlight the following features:
+As we have indicated throughout the analysis, there are many positive outcomes of the Service, and we would particularly highlight the following features:

-- Carers Matter Norfolk has considerably expanded the reach of support for carers and is continuing to increase the identification of carers. - Awareness and knowledge of Carers Matter Norfolk is increasing among carers, and with other stakeholders. - The process of contact with Carers Matter Norfolk is undergoing change; there have been revisions to streamline the service and to reduce delays in responding to requests. - There have also been (very recent) changes in the approach to assessment and the introduction of a self-assessment process that has greater potential to empower carers and enable them to identify what matters to them most, and to reduce the requirement for them to repeat their story multiple times. - The practical support and flexibility of response that Carers Matter Norfolk can offer to carers is highly valued. - The nature of the service from Carers Matter Norfolk has shown improvements in the level of person-centredness, timeliness and targeting. - Support from Carers Matter Norfolk has positive impacts on carer wellbeing, and these are reflected in improvements in Carer Star scores over time.
+- The Service has considerably expanded the reach of support for carers and is continuing to increase the identification of carers. - Awareness and knowledge of the Service is increasing among carers, and with other stakeholders. - The process of contact with the Service is undergoing change; there have been revisions to streamline the service and to reduce delays in responding to requests. - There have also been (very recent) changes in the approach to assessment and the introduction of a self-assessment process that has greater potential to empower carers and enable them to identify what matters to them most, and to reduce the requirement for them to repeat their story multiple times. - The practical support and flexibility of response that the Service can offer to carers is highly valued. - The Service has shown improvements in the level of person-centredness, timeliness and targeting over its course. - Support from the Service has positive impacts on carer wellbeing, and these are reflected in improvements in Carer Star scores over time.
 Almost a third (29%) of carers experienced a large improvement in scores (more than 5 points), and two fifths (39%) experienced a small improvement (2 to 5 points).